Linux · Wayland

 System volume steps down while you record, back up when you're done.

-Toggle, push-to-talk, auto (tap vs. hold), and long-form with pause and save.
+Toggle, push-to-talk, auto (tap vs. hold), continuous (auto-flush on silence), and long-form with pause and save.

 Paste anywhere